tog/tog_conclave/README.markdown

 Conclave
 =========

-WORK IN PROGRESS.
-NOT READED FOR PRIME-TIME YET.

 tog_conclave is a plugin for managing events in your site.
+It's not intended for managing conferences with conferences, authors and payment gateway (yet, and probably never).
+It's just to to list events and set record user's attendance.

 Included functionality
 ----------------------

 * Event list
-* Calendar/date navigation
+* Date navigation with an ajax calendar (calendar customizable with styles)
 * Attendance management
 * Event capacity limit
 * Google Maps geolocalization of events (Thanks to Surat Pyari, from Vinsol - http://www.vinsol.com)
+* I18n (date and time i18n based on Rails 2.2 support for il8n)

 Resources
 =========